Index to Marine & Lacustrine Geological Samples

-Searches and data downloads are available via a JSP and an ArcIMS interface.
-Data selections can be downloaded in tab-delimited or shapefile form, depending on the interface used.
-Both WMS and WFS interfaces are also available.
+Prior to its discontinuation by NCEI, searches and data downloads from the IMLGS were available via a JSP and an ArcIMS interface.
+Both WMS and WFS interfaces were also available.

 The Index was created in 1977 in response to a meeting of Curators of Marine Geological Samples, sponsored by the U.S. National Science Foundation.
 The Curators' group continues to meet every 2–3 years.